Sheykhha, Razavi Khorasan

-Sheykhha (شيخ ها) (Note: Also romanized as Sheykhhā) is a village in, and the capital of, Dorungar Rural District of Now Khandan District, Dargaz County, Razavi Khorasan province, Iran.
+Sheykhha (شيخ ها) (Note: Also romanized as Sheykhhā) is a village in, and the capital of, Dorungar Rural District in Now Khandan District of Dargaz County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 170 in 48 households.
 The following census in 2011 counted 148 people in 53 households.
 The 2016 census measured the population of the village as 123 people in 44 households.